-If you plan to skip most of the info below, take this one tip with you: bookmark and keep checking this page throughout the pre-season.
-A few bugs usually pop up, and I may add features too.
+If you plan to skip most of the info below, take this one tip with you: check out the 2020 changes, then bookmark and keep checking this page throughout the pre-season.
+A few bugs usually pop up, and I try to address these as they come up.
 The most up-to-date version will always be posted at the bottom of this post, before the comments.

 - Team by Team analysis of players taken, and players left;